luci/recipes-py/README.recipes.md

     with the legacy test ID reported to ResultSink's ReportTestResults RPC to populate test_metadata.previous_test_id.
-Note that empty string ('') is a valid prior prefix and can be set for this option.
+Note that empty string ('') is a valid prior prefix and can be set for this option. shorten_ids(bool): flag to enable shortening of test IDs.
+When set, the uploaded test_id/test_id_structured will be limited to 350 bytes.
+    Set this flag cautiously as processes may depend on the test ID matching the harness-reported value (e.g. for re-run instructions) and shortening will break this.
 ### *recipe_modules* / [runtime](/recipe_modules/runtime)